marcmav/security-baseline/README.md

 It is designed to completely remove packages installed via pacman — including dependencies, extra files, logs, configuration, and metadata — ensuring that everything introduced by a package can be fully undone.

 ## Features
-- Full removal of packages installed via pacman;
+- Full removal of packages installed via pacman.
-- Tracking of changes for clean and reliable uninstalls;
+- Tracking of changes for clean and reliable uninstalls.
 - Simple, familiar and Arch-focused design.

 ---

-## Why This Project
+## Why This Project?
 Pacman is a powerful package manager, but sometimes uninstalling a package leaves traces behind.

-If you're like me, you chose Arch Linux exactly because you want the full control on your machine.
+If you're like me, you chose Arch Linux exactly because you want full control over your machine.

-**unpacman** was created to explore whether it’s possible to go one step further: to provide a complete rollback mechanism, similar to pressing *Ctrl+Z* but for system changes.
+**unpacman** was created to explore whether it’s possible to go one step further: to provide a complete rollback mechanism, like pressing Ctrl+Z for your system.

 ---

-## How does it work
+## How it works?
 When you run a pacman command to install or update a package, through the hooks system metadata will be attached to each and every file that comes from that same package...

 ---